vanjoe/ORCA/README.md

 ORCA Core Generics
 ----------------

-Below is an overview of the various generics exposed from the top level to configure ORCA.
+Below is an overview of the various generics exposed from the top level to configure the ORCA core (ORCA external memory interface generics are in a separate section below).
+If using Intel Quartus/QSYS or Xilinx Vivado a graphical interface which simplifies setting the generics is provided.

 ### `REGISTER_SIZE` (default = 32)